HugoRoca/api-rest-using-nodejs-workshop/README.md

 ### List of Branches
 - **part-1**: The simplest case, an basic api rest demo with pure javascript (no babel, no typescript), but using linter eslint.
 - **part-2**: Implementing the code using babel
-- **part-3**: It's time to validate http request from body and path params
+- **part-3**: THIS BRANCH It's time to validate http request from body and path params
 - **part-4**: Documenting our API with open api (swagger)
 - **part-5**: Improve error handling and logging
 - **part-6**: Add unit testing